Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

 \section{Examples}

 In this section we give several examples of extremal subsets in GCBA spaces.
 Subsection \ref{sec:pt} provides examples of extremal points.
-Subsection \ref{sec:conv} deals with extremal subsets which come from Reshetnyak's gluing theorem.
+Subsection \ref{sec:conv} deals with extremal subsets arising from Reshetnyak's gluing theorem.
 Subsection \ref{sec:top} proves Theorem \ref{thm:hom}.
 Subsection \ref{sec:str} is concerned with the measure-theoretic stratification of Lytchak-Nagano \cite{LN:geod}.

 Before giving examples, we define a variant of the notion of an extremal subset.
 Recall that a \textit{tripod} in a GCAT($1$) space is a triple of points with pairwise distance $\pi$.
-The existence of a tripod in the space of directions is closely related to that of a topological singularity in a GCBA space; see \cite[Theorems 1.4, 1.5]{LN:top}.
+The existence of a tripod in the space of directions of a GCBA space is closely related to the existence of a topological singularity in that space; see \cite[Theorems 1.4, 1.5]{LN:top}.

 \begin{dfn} Let $X$ be a GCBA space and $E$ a closed subset.
 We say that $E$ is \textit{strongly extremal} if it satisfies the following condition: \begin{enumerate} \item[(E')] any point of $E$ has a neighborhood $U$ in $X$ (contained in some tiny ball) such that if $p\in U\cap E$ is a local minimum point of $\dist_q|_E$, where $q\in U\setminus E$, then $\Sigma_p$ has a tripod containing $q'_p$, i.e., $\diam\Ant(q'_p)=\pi$. \end{enumerate} \end{dfn}